-- Any student who has five (5) unexcused absences or five days of out-of-school suspension/in-school suspension or a combination of of five (5) days of unexcused absences and out-of-school suspensions prior to the homecoming dance will not be allowed to attend. - Any student, who has ten (10) unexcused absences or ten (10) days of out-of-school suspension/in-school suspension or a combination of ten (10) days of unexcused absences and out-of-school suspensions by December 1st, will not be eligible to attend or participate in school-sponsored events, such as dances, fundraisers, or other activities during the winter season. - Any student who has fourteen (14) unexcused absences or fourteen (14) days of out-of-school suspension/in-school suspension or a combination of fourteen (14) days of unexcused absences and out-of-school suspensions by the time of senior prom and/or graduation will not be allowed to attend the senior prom and/or graduation. - There are NO exceptions. - Pike County Children and Youth Agency will be notified if the student is habitually truant or has been cited for attendance.
+- Any student who has five (5) unexcused absences or five days of out-of-school suspension/in-school suspension or a combination of of five (5) days of unexcused absences and out-of-school suspensions prior to the homecoming dance will not be allowed to attend. - Any student, who has ten (10) unexcused absences or ten (10) days of out-of-school suspension/in-school suspension or a combination of ten (10) days of unexcused absences and out-of-school suspensions by December 1st, will not be eligible to attend or participate in school-sponsored events, such as dances, fundraisers, or other activities during the winter season. - Any student who has fourteen (14) unexcused absences or fourteen (14) days of out-of-school suspension/in-school suspension or a combination of fourteen (14) days of unexcused absences and out-of-school suspensions by the time of senior prom will not be allowed to attend the senior prom. - Any student who has fourteen (14) days of out-of-school and/or in-school suspension will not be permitted to walk at graduation. - There are NO exceptions. - Pike County Children and Youth Agency will be notified if the student is habitually truant or has been cited for attendance.